Jim Peaco; Feb. 2015/NPS Photo

 Canyon Alpha Female

-aka White Lady
+White Lady of Yellowstone

 Mark Miller Wildlife Imagery/Alamy Stock